fyysikkokilta/fk-infonaytto-v2/README.md

 - a bit less lörinä

 ### Usage
 Clone repo, install dependencies in root and frontend with `npm install`.
-After that start the server with `npm deploy` and open http://localhost:3010 in browser.
+After that start the server with `npm start` and open http://localhost:3010 in browser.

 Some of the content require browser extension to bypass CORS restrictions (for example [Cors Everywhere](https://addons.mozilla.org/fi/firefox/addon/cors-everywhere/)).
 Future consideration is to provide backend solely with purpose to allow content to be shown without extension.